 Instructions for Authors, Supplementary Materials

-Authors are encouraged to submit Supplementary Materials to complement articles in SIADS.
-This might include additional figures or examples, animations, data sets used in the paper, computer code used to generate figures or tables, or other materials that are necessary to fully document the research contained in the paper or to facilitate the readers' ability to understand and extend the work.
+Authors are encouraged to submit Supplementary Materials to complement articles in SIAGA.
+These may include additional figures or examples, animations, data sets used in the paper, computer code used to generate figures or tables, or other materials that are necessary to fully document the research contained in the paper or to facilitate the readers' ability to understand and extend the work.

-- If you are submitting more than one Supplementary Material file, we strongly suggest you use a common compressed file format such as TAR, TGZ, RAR, or ZIP.
+- If authors submit more than one Supplementary Material file it’s best to use a common compressed file format such as TAR, TGZ, RAR, or ZIP.

-- Supplementary Materials must be submitted at the same time the article is first submitted (use the author submission form at http://siads.siam.org).
+- Supplementary Materials must be submitted at the same time the article is first submitted (http://siaga.siam.org) or when requested by referees.
 They will be available to the editor and referees to inspect.
-The referees will be asked whether the materials are appropriate to accompany the article.
+The referees will be asked to give the materials at least a cursory look and verify that they are appropriate to accompany the article.

-- The referees or editor may suggest changes, including removing some extraneous Supplementary Materials or moving items from the main text to the Supplementary Materials.
+- Beyond this, Supplementary Materials are generally not refereed, but the referees or editor may suggest changes, including removing some extraneous Supplementary Materials or moving items from the main text to the Supplementary Materials.

 - Supplementary Materials can be modified in accordance with these suggestions and resubmitted along with a revised manuscript in response to a round of refereeing.

 - Once accepted for publication, Supplementary Materials cannot be changed unless reason is found to remove an item.
 If a significant error is found in any of the Supplementary Materials then the authors may submit errata to the journal, similar to what would be done for other errors in the paper.

 - The authors must certify that they have the right to publish all Supplementary Materials and are not violating copyright or software licenses by doing so.
 Copyright of Supplementary Materials remains with the original copyright holder, not SIAM.